German election: Angela Merkel hits campaign trail with Armin Laschet | DW | 21.09.2021

 That, polls consistently suggest, has not come to pass.
 The Union, which has ruled the German republic for five of its seven decades and is used to walking away with dominant pluralities of the vote, may suffer its worst-ever result on Sunday.

-In a highly fragmented field, the CDU/CSU polling second — behind its current junior coalition partner, the center-left Social Democrats (SPD).
+In a highly fragmented field, the CDU/CSU is now polling second — behind its current junior coalition partner, the center-left Social Democrats (SPD).

 "I really don't know who I'm going to vote for.
 I'm a steadfast CDU supporter, but not of Laschet," Madeline Baron, a 23-year-old care worker from the small nearby city of Neubrandenburg, told DW.